dreitec/qrisq-portal/SLA_README.md

 - `brew install gdal`
 - `brew install python3`
 - Create a local postgres DB called `q-risq_db` and add those creds to your .env file
+  - Copy .env.example as .env and update the DB credentials to match the local DB you created

 ### Instructions
 1. Clone the repo